StanisKo/MGME/docs/Adeventure Flow.md

     |
     |
     v
+    Generate random event
+        |
+        |
+        |
+        v
-    Create random event instance and return to the caller
+        If random event is request on scene creatation, return event to the caller And write it to the scene field
+        |
+        |
+        |
+        v
+        Else if random event is requested after asking fate question, create an instance and bind it to scene item
 </pre>